oysteinvolden/Real-time-sensor-encryption/README.md

     ./install_opencv4.1.1_Jetson.sh.

 NB 1: We now provide examples which are independent of OpenCV.
 These examples use sensor_msgs/Image topics only (recorded from a rosbag) which means there is no need for reading/capturing or bridging functinality provided by openCV.
-However, an example including image compression and encryption are still dependent of openCV.
+An example including image compression and authenticated encryption is however still dependent of openCV.

 NB 2: There has been some issues when combining ROS melodic and OpenCV <= 4.x.x, so it may be safe to install OpenCV <= 3.4.x.
 We installed 3.4.3 by simply changing 4.1.1 with 3.4.3 everywhere in the sh file (install_opencv4.1.1_Jetson.sh).